 Lord Lansdowne’s great-grandfather, the 5th Marquis (Viceroy of India from 1888-94) had considerably expanded the rhododendron gardens and these corner markings suggest he had been intending to create a garden here over 100 years ago.

-The Jubilee Garden is open Monday-Friday during the Rhododendron flowering season
+The Jubilee Garden is open every day during the Rhododendron flowering season

 There is plenty of complimentary parking located just outside the entrance to the Rhododendron Walks and well behaved dogs on leads are welcome.
 If you are interested in keeping up to date with which species are flowering whilst the Walks are open, please check the Garden Diary.